za3k/short-programs/README.md

 Usage: `habit-tracker`

+hitlist
+---

+A cross between `watch` and a TODO list.
+Basically an automatic checklist that uses a unix command.

+You can use this to track how long it takes you remove everything from a command-generated TO DO list.

+Usage:

+    hitlist -- ls -1 ~

+    hitlist --no-score-file -n20 'cat ~/documents/TODO.txt | fgrep -v "[x]"'

+Each line is considered one "task".
+A list of lines to cross off is displayed, along with how long each one took.

+Your "scorefile" is saved at the end [default name is `hitlist_score.txt`]

+Repeated lines and re-introduced lines are dealt with in a reasonable way.
+There is no way to stop and resume progress on a list.

 hours
 ---
 Reports what hours I was at the computer, based on my bash history.
 On linux, I instead use [keystroked](https://github.com/vanceza/keystroked).